-The Chief Executive has overall accountability for ensuring that road and transport risks in connection with the activities of the Council are minimised to the lowest reasonably practicable level.
-The Chief Executive may delegate responsibilities to Corporate Directors, Assistant Directors, Heads of Service and other appropriate managers.4.3 Corporate Directors, Assistant Directors & Heads of Service
+The Chief Executive has overall accountability for ensuring that road and transport risks in connection with the activities of the Council are minimised to the lowest reasonable practicable level.
+The Chief Executive may delegate responsibilities to Directors, Heads of Service and other appropriate managers.

+4.3 Corporate Directors, Assistant Directors / Heads of Service